enasequence/read_docs/submit/general-guide/programmatic.md

 It is advisable to first test your submissions using the Webin test service before establising an automated submission pipeline.

+Note that when creating a new webin account, test submissions will fail until the test service has been recreated (at 03.00 GMT/BST).
+This is because certain account details are only copied from the production service to the test service at this time.
+Submissions made to the test service before this time will result in an error, for example: "Missing center name."

 ## Webin Rest V2 API

 Programmatic submissions can also be made using the new Webin Rest V2 service.
 This has been developed to address issues such as timeout errors during submissions.
 The V2 API has been designed to accept submissions at 2 different endpoints, 1 synchronous and 1 asynchronous, depending on the scale of the submission.
 Please refer to the [Webin Rest V2 documentation](./programmatic-v2.html) to find out more.